mcosovic/JuliaGrid.jl/docs/src/manual/acStateEstimation.md

 ---

-##### Setup Starting Voltages
+##### Setup Initial Voltages
 The initial voltages for the Gauss-Newton method are determined based on the specified initial voltage magnitudes and angles within the buses of the `PowerSystem` type.
 These values are then forwarded to the `ACStateEstimation` during the execution of the [`gaussNewton`](@ref gaussNewton) function.
-Therefore, the starting voltages in this example are as follows:
+Therefore, the initial voltages in this example are as follows:
 ```@repl ACSEWLS
 print(system.bus.label, analysis.voltage.magnitude, analysis.voltage.angle)
 ```

-Users have the flexibility to modify these vectors according to their own requirements in order to adjust the starting voltages.
-For instance, users can conduct an initial AC power flow analysis and utilize the obtained solution as the starting voltages for AC state estimation:
+Users have the flexibility to modify these vectors according to their own requirements in order to adjust the initial voltages.
+For instance, users can conduct an AC power flow analysis and utilize the obtained solution as the initial voltages for AC state estimation:
 ```@example ACSEWLS
 powerFlow = newtonRaphson(system)
 for iteration = 1:10